Azure-Labs-IT/Lab-3-Azure-Observe-Network-Traffic/README.md

 </p>

 <p align="center">
 You should see the traffic and individual packets visible to that adapter and on the network from here.
 This includes their port number and what protocol they/the packets use.
 The Port Number for the/a packet will be visible under the "Info" Column and the Protocol the packet used will be visible under the "Protocol" column.
-The IP address of Where the Packet came from otherwise known as the source IP address will be under the "Source" column and the Destination/IP address the packet is going to will be visible under the "Destination" column:  <br/>
+The IP address stating where the Packet came from otherwise known as the source IP address will be under the "Source" column and the Destination/IP address showing the where the packet is going should be visible under the "Destination" column:  <br/>
 <img src="https://github.com/Azure-Labs-IT/Lab-3/blob/main/6.%20You%20should%20see%20the%20traffic%20for%20that%20adapter%20from%20here.%20This%20includes%20their%20port%20number%20and%20what%20protocol%20they%20use.png" height="80%" width="80%" alt="View Packets and Packet details"/>
 <br />
 <br />